h2r/ein/doc/movo.md

 move the focused end effector using MoveIt.
 Many of the tutorial instructions for the [[getstarted]] page apply directly to MOVO to move the end effector.

+### Gripper

+The gripper is sort of complicated.
+Our Movo has the Jaco kg3 gripper.
+So there is a joint states topic that has the three finger positions.
+This is available in Ein as `finger1JointPosition`, `finger1JointVelocity` and `finger1JointEffort`, for each of the three fingers.
+However there does not appear to be a Movo topic to move the finger joints individually (yet).
+I have asked them about this on github.

+What does exist is an action client that opens and closes the gripper, treating the gripper state as a single double, gripperPosition.
+This position is computed from the joint angles from two of the three fingers and ranges between 0.01 and 0.165.
+These are all defined in the movo stack in `movo_jtas.py`.
+Ein clones these constants as well as the function that computes the double value you use to command the gripper and has a `gripperPosition` reactive variable that reflects the current gripper position, computed from the finger joint states.

+Using these primitives, it defines `openGripper` and `closeGripper` as words, just like Baxter.

 ### Moving the Base in the Odom Frame